fairyeszhuo/GEO4962-2021/_episodes/04-Simple_plot.md

 {: .language-bash}
 More info about scientific color maps, as well as a list of included color maps [here](http://www.fabiocrameri.ch/colourmaps.php)

-The function can now be used as the color map argument when you plot:
+This function can now be used as the color map argument when you plot:

 ~~~
 ds.tas.isel(time=0).plot(cmap=load_cmap('vik'))